mphansg-hub/Corporate-Finance/docs/decisions/2026-05-16-phan-chow-tai-fook-selection-3.md

 **Limitations:**

-- **Fiscal year timing mismatch:** CTF's 31 March year-end differs from PNJ Group's 31 December year-end; cross-company ratio comparisons will note this limitation explicitly and avoid direct period-to-period benchmarking without adjustment.
+- **Fiscal year timing mismatch (relevant to H1 and H3):** CTF's 31 March year-end differs from PNJ's 31 December year-end, meaning the gold price environment captured in CTF's FY2025 figures does not perfectly overlap with PNJ's FY2024 calendar-year results.
+Cross-peer gross margin and ROE comparisons will note this explicitly and apply directional rather than point-to-point benchmarking.
-- **Accounting standard differences:** IFRS vs. Vietnamese Accounting Standards (VAS) create non-comparable treatment of lease assets (IFRS 16 vs. VAS 6), revenue recognition, and inventory valuation.
-Material differences will be flagged at Stage 3.
+- **Accounting standard differences — IFRS vs. VAS (relevant to H2 and H3):** IFRS 16 requires CTF to capitalize lease right-of-use assets and corresponding lease liabilities on-balance-sheet, inflating both total assets and reported debt relative to PNJ's VAS treatment.
+This creates a structural overstatement of CTF's asset base and leverage ratios in any direct comparison.
+Asset turnover (H2) and equity multiplier (H3) figures will be accompanied by a disclosure note quantifying the IFRS 16 impact where material, rather than treating the two companies as directly comparable on an unadjusted basis.
-- **Gold price exogeneity:** FY2025 margin improvement is partly driven by gold price movements — an exogenous commodity factor — which limits the extent to which margin ratio improvement reflects operational performance improvement.
-This will be noted in the Findings narrative.
+- **Gold price exogeneity limits H1 interpretation:** The 550-basis-point gross margin expansion to 29.5% in FY2025 is partly driven by gold price appreciation — an exogenous commodity factor outside management control.
+This limits the extent to which the gross margin ratio improvement reflects operational efficiency or pricing strategy.
+H1 is framed to test the source of the expansion (commodity tailwind vs. operational improvement) precisely because of this limitation; the PNJ cross-peer comparison is the mechanism for isolating the commodity effect from structural margin performance.
-- **Two-year scope:** Analysis covers FY2024–FY2025 only; extending to FY2023 would provide a three-year trend baseline but is outside the current project scope.
+- **Two-year analytical scope:** The FY2024–FY2025 window captures the peak-to-contraction cycle but does not extend to FY2023, which would provide a pre-recovery baseline for all three hypotheses — particularly for H3's DuPont leverage trend.
+This limitation will be flagged in the Stage 3 findings narrative; FY2023 data will be referenced where publicly available to contextualize trend direction without being a formal analytical period.

 **Next steps:**

-- **Stage 3:** Download CTF FY2024 and FY2025 annual reports from hkexnews.hk; extract and map all financial statement line items into `performance-ratios-template.xlsx` named-range structure; verify ratio auto-population
+- **Stage 3:** Extract CTF FY2024 and FY2025 financial statement line items from HKExnews annual reports; map into performance-ratios-template.xlsx named-range structure; source PNJ FY2025 equivalent ratios from HOSE disclosures analyst reports for cross-peer commentary.
-- **Stage 4:** Draft LLM specification for ratio computation, cross-standard commentary, and DuPont narrative
+- **Stage 4:** Draft LLM specification for ratio computation, IFRS 16 disclosure notes, DuPont decomposition narrative, and CTF–PNJ peer comparison framing.
-- **Stage 5:** Incorporate instructor feedback from this memo into the final analytical deliverable; document revisions in `docs/decisions/`
+- **Stage 5:** Incorporate instructor feedback from this memo; document revisions in docs/decisions/

 ---

 ## References

+Chow Tai Fook — Primary Filings

-- Chow Tai Fook Jewellery Group Limited. *Annual Results for the Year Ended 31 March 2025 (FY2025)*.
-HKEx filing, 12 June 2025. hkexnews.hk.
+Chow Tai Fook Jewellery Group Limited.
+Annual Results for the Year Ended 31 March 2025 (FY2025).
+HKEx filing, 12 June 2025.
+Retrieved from hkexnews.hk.
 Accessed May 2026.
-- Chow Tai Fook Jewellery Group Limited. *Annual Results for the Year Ended 31 March 2024 (FY2024)*.
-HKEx filing, 13 June 2024. hkexnews.hk.
+Chow Tai Fook Jewellery Group Limited.
+Annual Results for the Year Ended 31 March 2024 (FY2024).
+HKEx filing, 13 June 2024.
+Retrieved from hkexnews.hk.
 Accessed May 2026.

+Chow Tai Fook — Press Releases & Market Data

-- Accesswire via Nasdaq.
+Accesswire via Nasdaq.
 "Chow Tai Fook Jewellery Posts Strong Margin Expansion and Operating Profit for FY2025 from Brand Transformation Success."
 12 June 2025. nasdaq.com.
 Accessed May 2026.
-- Accesswire via Nasdaq.
+Accesswire via Nasdaq.
 "Chow Tai Fook Jewellery Celebrates 95th Anniversary with Record High Revenue and Core Operating Profit for FY2024."
 13 June 2024. nasdaq.com.
 Accessed May 2026.
-- Webull Finance.
-"Chow Tai Fook (01929) FY2025 Annual Results Summary." webull.com.
+Yahoo Finance.
+Chow Tai Fook Jewellery Group (1929.HK) — Summary & Financials. finance.yahoo.com.
 Accessed May 2026.

-- Yahoo Finance. *Chow Tai Fook Jewellery Group (1929.HK) — Summary & Financials*. finance.yahoo.com.
+PNJ Group — Peer Benchmark Sources

+Phu Nhuan Jewelry Joint Stock Company (PNJ).
+Annual Report 2025 (Year Ended 31 December 2025).
+HOSE disclosure portal (hsx.vn) and SSC Vietnam (ssc.gov.vn).
+Retrieved from pnj.com.vn/quan-he-co-dong.
 Accessed May 2026.
+(Primary source for FY2025 full-year revenue VND 35 trillion, profit after tax VND 2.8 trillion, and gross margin data cited in H1 and H3.)
+Phu Nhuan Jewelry Joint Stock Company (PNJ).
+Audited Consolidated Financial Statements — Year Ended 31 December 2025.
+SSC disclosure portal (ssc.gov.vn) and HOSE (hsx.vn).
+Accessed May 2026.
+(Primary source for balance sheet, ROE, and asset turnover data cited in H2 and H3 DuPont analysis.)
+Phu Nhuan Jewelry Joint Stock Company (PNJ).
+Annual Report 2024 (Year Ended 31 December 2024).
+Published 16 April 2025.
+HOSE disclosure portal (hsx.vn).
+Accessed May 2026.
+(Prior-year comparative baseline for gross margin 17.6%, revenue VND 37,823 billion, and asset intensity data.)